 Dia de los Muertos, or the Day of the Dead, is celebrated on November 1st and 2nd in southern and central Mexico and around the world.
-The day is set aside to celebrate, reunite and remember the dead and features skeletons, altars and skull decor.
-Altars with food offerings, flowers and gifts adorn the homes of the people celebrating this holiday with parties and family gatherings
+The day is set aside to celebrate, remember, and welcome back the souls of deceased relatives.
+It often features skeletons, altars, and skull decor.
+Altars with food offerings, flowers, and gifts adorn the homes of the people celebrating the holiday with parties and family gatherings.

-The Day of the Dead allows you to take a look inside a different culture and incorporate some immersive activities designed to further your students’ knowledge of world history and culture.
-Depending on the age of your students and what you have been studying, Dia de los Muertos allows you to discuss how grief and mourning are celebrated in different cultures and how Mexico differs from the US customs we are most familiar with.
+The Day of the Dead allows you to take a deeper look inside a culture and incorporate some immersive activities designed to diversify your students’ knowledge of world history and culture.
+Depending on the age of your students and what you have been studying, Dia de los Muertos allows you to discuss how grief and mourning are celebrated in different cultures and how Mexico differs from common US customs.

 Dia de los Muertos Classroom Activities & Games

-The holiday also allows you to incorporate lessons about the country of Mexico itself, the Spanish language and even explore some of the art and science related to the holiday.
-If you have students or families who celebrate the holiday, then including it in your teaching lineup ensures that these individuals don’t feel overlooked or left out.
-There are several ways to incorporate the Day of the Dead into your classroom activities, once you’ve given some background and the basics, including:
+Teaching about the Day of the Dead allows you to incorporate lessons about the country of Mexico, the Spanish language, and the art and science related to the holiday.
+If you have students or families who celebrate the holiday, including it in your teaching lineup ensures that these individuals don’t feel overlooked or left out.
+There are several ways to incorporate the Day of the Dead into your classroom activities.
+Once you’ve provided some background and the basics, try some of these!

 Spanish Language Activities

-Depending on the age of your group and if they have had any Spanish classes, you can incorporate the language by using song, poetry or simple Spanish language games and labeling activities.
-More advanced classes can pick up some extra vocabulary that relates to the holiday and learn more about the impact Dia de los Muertos has had on Mexico’s culture.
+Depending on the age of your group and if they have had any Spanish classes, you can incorporate the language by using songs, poetry, or simple Spanish language games and labeling activities.
+More advanced classes can pick up some extra vocabulary that relates to the holiday.
+You can also dive deeper into the impact Dia de los Muertos has had on Mexican culture.

 Sugar Skull Activities